KiiPlatform/GeoSample-Android/README.md

 	private static final String APP_ID = "YOUR KII APP ID";
 	private static final String APP_KEY = "YOUR KII APP KEY";

+### Generate sample QR codes

+There are many different QR codes format.
+For this sample app, the QR codes simple encode a plain text string with 3 values separated by commas, with the following structure:

+	COMPANY, PRODUCT_NAME, DISCOUNT_CODE

+Codes will be decoding from that format, so if the coupon does not contain these values, the coupon will not be stored.

+You can easily generate new QR code from [here](http://zxing.appspot.com/generator) and select Text as Content.

 Your app is ready to use!!!

 ### Next Steps